TSGCFO/Talencor-website/replit.md

   * Updated search input to redirect to /jobs when pressing Enter
   * All 3 navigation issues resolved and marked as fixed in Sentry dashboard
   * Additional fix: Resolved pointer-events blocking issue in AnimatedCard component that was preventing service card clicks
-- July 25, 2025: Implemented AI-Powered Career Tools:
+- July 25, 2025: Completed AI-Powered Career Tools Platform:
   * Successfully created AI-Powered Resume Enhancement Wizard at /resume-wizard
   * Added resume enhancement feature with ATS optimization, keyword enhancement, and industry-specific improvements
   * Integrated OpenAI API for intelligent resume analysis and enhancement